Hong Kong FC (football): History

-While the football team has won many titles in the second-tier competition in recent years, they have rarely enjoyed success when playing against the professional sides in the First Division.
-In 1980 however, "CLUB" as they were commonly known, did manage to avoid relegation from the professional First Division for the first time in their history.
-One of the highlights of the season was a 1–1 draw with eventual Champions Seiko SA.
+While the football team has won many titles in the second-tier competition in recent years, they have rarely enjoyed success when playing against professional sides in the First Division.
+In 1980 however, the club managed to avoid relegation from the professional First Division for the first time in their history.
+One of the highlights of the season was a 1–1 draw with eventual champions Seiko SA.
 On 10 May 1980 at the HK Government Stadium CLUB defeated Kui Tan 1–0 with an 87th-minute penalty scored by John McGunnigle, meaning Kui Tan joined Yuen Long in the drop that year.

 In the past few years, HKFC opted not to take promotion to the First Division.
 In 2006, finally, the club accepted the promotion after winning the Second Division.
 After showing initial promise, they lost 4 league matches in a row between March and April 2007 and were relegated to the Second Division.
 They did however become champions of the Second Division again in April 2010 and returned to the First Division.
 Therefore, HKFC is known as the yo-yo club in Hong Kong.

+Rise to the Hong Kong Premier League

+2016–17 Season

 In 2016, two years after the establishment of the fully professional Hong Kong Premier League, HKFC finally decided to seek promotion to the top flight after finishing as runners-up behind Tai Po in the 2015–16 season.
-Their stay in the top flight only lasted a single season, however, as the club finished bottom in 2016–17 season and dropped back down to the First Division.
+Their stay in the top flight only lasted a single season.
+Their first HKPL season saw them only collect 2 wins and 6 points in 20 league games and saw themselves finishing bottom of the league with a staggering -64 goal difference.
+The club also recorded one of the biggest losses in their history with a 10-0 thumping to Kitchee, becoming the highest scoring match of the season.

 HKFC won the First Division for the first time in a century during the 2017–18 season, going unbeaten throughout the entire league campaign.
 The club declined promotion as they did not want to field a professional side.

+Return to the Hong Kong Premier League

+2021–22 Season

 After being crowned champions of the 2020–21 Hong Kong First Division League, on 19 August 2021, HKFC accepted the HKFA's invitation to be promoted to the 2021–22 Hong Kong Premier League, after the withdrawals of Happy Valley and Pegasus, having last appeared five years ago in the 2016–17 season.
+The team then signed experienced players such as Brian Fok, To Chun Kiu, Oliver Laxton and Chris Chung to add quality to the squad in pre-season.
+Following the season being cut-off by the COVID-19 pandemic, the club by then had recorded a 6th-place finish in the league with 4 rounds in and 1 point.
+A poor showing in the Sapling Cup and FA Cup did not help much as they lacked quality.